 February 2014 Summary Statistics for Aleppo and Idlib

 “Crisis in Ukraine”

-From the Maidan to the Military: Mobilizing Civilians for Counter-Insurgency in Eastern Ukraine (with Sam Whitt), R&R British Journal of Political Science, Supplementary Appendix
+From the Maidan to the Military: Mobilizing Civilians for Counter-Insurgency in Eastern Ukraine (with Sam Whitt), R&R Journal of Peace Research, Supplementary Appendix

 In the aftermath of the 2014 Euromaidan protests, the Ukrainian government initiated a widespread campaign to mobilize young men for military service to counter separatist movements in the Donbas region of Eastern Ukraine amid escalating tensions with Russia.
 In July 2014, we survey young men who were volunteering to join the Ukrainian military’s counter-insurgency efforts and compare them to other young men who live in the same community but had not volunteered.
 We find strong linkages between prior Euromaidan activism and military mobilization.
 A heightened sense of self-efficacy, risk tolerance, and support for violence helps explain the transition to increasingly higher cost, higher risk forms of collective action.

 August 2014 : Summary Statistics for Civilians and Fighters